ynagatomo/MattMarchingCubes/README.md

 - Matt Pfeiffer's original source code on Gist: https://gist.github.com/Matt54/bcc31136f2fb4afe3941f43333b5be97

-(I tested this with Xcode 26.0 beta and visionOS 26 beta.)
+(I tested this with Xcode 26.0 beta and visionOS 26 beta on a simulator and a device.)

+I modified the value of 'cellsPerAxis' from 80 to 40, to avoid memory issues.

 ## License